Amitprajapati111/Lernify/Project_Technical_Breakdown.md

 ## 8. ADVANCED CONCEPTS USED
 - **WebRTC Signaling via Socket.io:** Bypassing traditional HTTP request-response cycles to establish real-time, peer-to-peer data and media pipelines.
+- **NAT Traversal with STUN/TURN:** Real-world networks frequently block direct P2P video streaming due to Network Address Translation (NAT) and strict firewalls.
+The project implements a robust array of **STUN & TURN servers (`metered.ca`)** (over both UDP and TCP ports like 80 and 443) injected directly into the `simple-peer` configuration.
+This guarantees that video and audio connect successfully even if students are on deeply nested corporate or university WiFi networks.
 - **Middleware Chain of Responsibility:** Express middlewares are used perfectly to validate auth -> authorize role -> check resource ownership -> parse files -> execute controller.
 - **Streaming Files:** Parsing CSVs via Node streams (`fs.createReadStream`) prevents memory overflow compared to reading the entire file into RAM via `fs.readFile`.
+- **Robust CSV Edge-Case Handling:** Using schemas and parsers (`json2csv`) to dynamically handle edge-cases for data exports where data points (like attendance entries missing expected durations) previously broke file integrity.
 - **Database Transactions (Missing but needed):** Adding a student and updating the `Group` array in Admin controller happens in two steps.
 If the server crashes in between, data becomes inconsistent.
 MongoDB Transactions should be used here.

 ---

 ## 9. NEW APPROACHES & MODERN TECH
 - **Vite & React 19:** Utilizing the absolute bleeding edge of React development.
+- **Framer Motion Animations:** Incorporating complex layout, entry/exit, and scroll-linked animations in the Landing Page to create a compelling, immersive product narrative.
 - **Serverless Possibility:** The core REST API could be moved to AWS Lambda.
 However, the Socket.io server MUST remain on a stateful server (EC2/ECS) or be replaced with AWS API Gateway WebSockets.
 - **Microservices Potential:** Real-time classes (WebRTC/Sockets) could be split into a separate microservice (`video-service`) to scale independently from the core LMS (`core-service`).